 - Cut butter into very small pieces and sprinkle over the apples.

-- Press down on the edges of your pie crust to seal top and bottom layers together. ¬†Trim overhang, and crimp all around to make a stand-up edge.
+- Press down on the edges of your pie crust to seal top and bottom layers together.
+Trim overhang, and crimp all around to make a stand-up edge.
 (If you want it to look extra pretty, you can press a few extra strips of crust around the rim of the pie - you should have plenty of strips leftover.)

 - Brush egg wash lightly around the edge of the pie, and cover with a pie crust shield if you have one.